Code-Institute-Submissions/Code-Institute-Project-One/planning/planning.md

 - change all hex to 6 digit, change white text to off white hex or rgba for nav links
 - don't forget modal styling
 - remove m-0 class from headers
+- fix desktop footer with margins
+    - can maybe do this with mobile footer and not need spacer

+- cleanup rows and columns -maybe extra rows somewhere

 <!-- Text styling -->
 Font spacing, family, size, weight.. check all